Ladakh, Streets between the clouds

 Breakfast at the hotel.
 Transfer with the Italian speaking guide to the airport and departure for Kullu.
 Arrival and continuation by car to Manali town located in the northern part of the Kullu Valley from where your adventure in the clouds will begin.
 Lunch being transferred.
 Arrival in the evening and check in at the hotel.
 Dinner and Overnight stay.

 After breakfast the real adventure of the TransHimalayana begins in the clouds of Ladakh leaving for Tandi (2580 meters) and passing through Rohtang Pass (3980 meters).
-This first stage represents a real challenge for motorcyclists; road surface conditions are in bad condition and the wet ground makes it really difficult to keep the motorcycle!!!!
+This first stage represents a real challenge for motorcyclists; road surface conditions are in bad condition and the wet ground makes it really difficult to ride the motorcycle!!!!
 A path really full of emotions and fun that after crossing the pass will lead you to Tandi, a small village of about 500 inhabitants at the confluence of the Chandra and Bagha rivers, considered to be the most sacred places in the Lahaul Valley.
 Lunch during the excursion.
 Arrival, accommodation and relaxation in the hotel.
 Dinner and Overnight stay.

 Breakfast at the hotel.
-The trip starts on roads where you can fully enjoy the fantastic Himalayan scenarios of the Bara Lachla Pass (4890 meters), the Indian-speaking Switzerland.
+The trip starts on roads where you can enjoy the fantastic Himalayan scenarios of the Bara Lachla Pass (4890 meters), the Indian-speaking Switzerland.
 The pass will take you down to the vast Sarchu plateau, a town located on the banks of the Bhaga River, which forms the border between the regions of Himachal, Jammu and Kashmire.
 You will spend the night at the Swiss Cottage Tents, a tented camp located at 4250 meters in altitude and it will be the coldest night of our trip.
 Lunch during the excursion.
 Check In, Dinner and overnight stay in a tented camp.

 After breakfast, you will drive back to Sakti, a small village on the way to the Nubra Valley through the Lachungla Pass at 5065 meters in altitude.
 Lunch break at Pang.
 Continue through the second highest pass of our journey, the Tanglag La Pass (5350 m.).
 Arrival in Sakti in the late afternoon.
 Accommodation in a tented camp.
 Relax and free time.
 Dinner and Overnight stay.

-Breakfast on the field.
+Breakfast.
 Departure on motorcycle to reach the wonder Lake Pangong, the largest lake in the Himalaya mountain range located at an altitude of about 4250 meters above sea level.
 It extends for 134 km in length, it has a maximum width of 5 km and it is located on the border between India and China.
 In winter it freezes completely despite being a salt lake.
 Dinner and overnight stay in a tented camp

-Breakfast on the field.
+Breakfast.
 Departure on motorcycle to reach the Nubra Valley, once a transit route for the caravans that from China through the Karakoram Pass entered Tibetan territory and then continued towards India passing through the villages of Tanyar and Kalsar along the banks of the river Shyok.
 Arrival in the early afternoon and if time permits, excursion to Sumung monasteries, Panamik which for centuries without name, has perpetuated the teachings of the Buddha.
 Dinner and overnight stay in a tented camp.

 Breakfast.
 You go back on motorcycle to reach the ancient city of Leh that is considered the capital of Ladakh following the highest road in the world by car going up to the Khardung La pass (5602 meters, 56 km from Leh).
 The view is breathtaking; in the distance you can see the summit of the Karakorum Pass, the peaks of the Karakorum that exceed 7000 meters, the Golden Throne, the snow-capped mountains, the glaciers and the barren valleys.
 Everything here testifies to the majesty of the Himalayas.
 A small stop for tea or coffee in the highest café in the world and after lunch you continue to arrive in Leh.
 Arrival in the afternoon.
 Hotel accommodation.
 Dinner and overnight stay at the hotel.